TanguyNav/ComputerGameGameplay/README.md

 # ComputerGameGameplay
-Gameplauy implementation for the computer game project
+Gameplay implementation for the computer game project